alessandrobachechi/ToDoList/README.md

--*TODOLIST*-
-ToDoList is a web application designed to assist users in managing their daily tasks.
-This project was created to simplify task management, making it easier to organize and monitor tasks.

--*FEATURES*-

---Task List: Displays all tasks in an ordered list, allowing users to easily see what needs to be done.
---Subtask Lists: Supports the creation of sublists within main tasks for more detailed task management.
---Task Management: Allows users to mark tasks as completed, add new tasks, and modify existing ones.
---Filters and Sorting: Offers the ability to filter tasks by status (to do, in progress, completed) and to sort the list based on various criteria.

--*LICENSE*-
+ToDoList Project
+Introduction
+Welcome to the ToDoList project!
+This application is designed to help you manage your tasks efficiently.
+Whether you're planning a project, organizing your day, or simply keeping track of your to-dos, this tool is here to help.

+Features
+Task Management: Easily add, edit, and delete tasks.
+Priority Setting: Assign priorities to your tasks to manage your time effectively.
+Deadlines: Set deadlines for your tasks to ensure they are completed on time.
+Categories: Organize your tasks into categories for better management.
+Search Functionality: Quickly find tasks using the search feature.

+Contributing
+Contributions are welcome!
+Please read the contributing guidelines before getting started.

+License
-This project is released under the MIT license.
+This project is licensed under the MIT License.
 See the LICENSE file for details.

--*CONTACS*-
+Contact
-If you have questions or suggestions, feel free to open an issue on GitHub.
+If you have any questions or suggestions, feel free to open an issue or contact the project maintainers.

+Acknowledgments
+Thanks to all the contributors who have helped shape this project.
+Special thanks to the open-source community for their support and collaboration.
+This README is designed to provide a comprehensive overview of the ToDoList project, including its features, how to get started, and how to contribute.
+It's structured to answer the "what", "why", and "how" of the project, ensuring that users and contributors can quickly understand the project's purpose and how to engage with it